 Learners also benefit from access to the College library during our evening opening times, including computers, study stations, print-based and electronic learning materials, printers and scanners.

-Students must attend a college induction on the evening of Wednesday 13th July
+Students must attend a college induction on the first evening of the course.

 For this course, students may self-fund the course fees or apply for an Advanced Learner Loan.

 A £50 non-refundable deposit is payable at the point of booking and the remainder of the course fees are due one week before the course start.
 Students can apply to pay the balance in two instalments.

 Advanced Learner Loans are available for this course.
 These loans are repayable when you finish your course and earn more than £27,295 per annum.
 This figure is subject to change, so please ensure you check the details with the Student Loans Company when applying for an Advanced Learner Loan.

 This course may be free to learners if they:

 - are aged 19-23 and do not have a full level 3 qualification

 Prior to enrolling on any qualification course, please consider carefully if you have the time to commit to this course.